cap-js/docs/about/best-practices.md

 #### Extensible Framework

 As stated in the introduction: "*Every active thing is a Service*".
-This also applies to all framework features and services, like databases, messaging, remote proxies, MTX services, etc.
+This also applies to all framework features and services, like databases, messaging, remote proxies, MTX services, and so on.

 And as everybody can add event handlers to services, not only the service implementations, you can also add event handlers to framework services, and thereby extend the core framework.